BinaryAnalysisPlatform/bap-plugins/quarantine/model.md

-It is observed that a wide range of problems can be modeled, using a simple set of inference rules if we enrich our language with a proposition of form `y -> x`, that denotes that variable `y` depends on variable `x`.
+It is observed that a wide range of problems can be modeled, using a simple set of inference rules if we enrich our language with a proposition of form `y / x`, that denotes that variable `y` depends on variable `x`.
 This proposition can be solved either with a static dataflow engine, a concrete or symbolic execution engine, or by observing a dynamic behavior of real system.
-As long as a system can provide an answer for `y -> x` problem, it can be used as a backend engine for a generic solver procedure.
+As long as a system can provide an answer for `y / x` problem, it can be used as a backend engine for a generic solver procedure.

-Definition: a variable `y` depends on variable `x`, denoted as `y -> x`, if changing the value of variable `x` affects the value of variable `y`.
+Definition: a variable `y` depends on variable `x`, denoted as `y / x`, if changing the value of variable `x` affects the value of variable `y`.

-Definition: in `y -> x` the `x` is independent (input) variable, and `y` is a dependent (output) variable.
+Definition: in `y / x` the `x` is independent (input) variable, and `y` is a dependent (output) variable.

-We observe a system behavior by asking a backend dataflow engine a set of questions of the form `y -> x`.
-We describe a model a system with a set of mutual recursive definitions, where each definition is an inference rule.
+We observe a system behavior by asking a backend dataflow engine a set of questions of the form `y / x`.
+We define a model of a system with a set of inference rules.
 If all rules are satisfied, then a system is recognized by our model, so we can expect a corresponding behavior.
 For example, if we described a model named `malloc_is_safe` that defines a set of rules, that we expect to hold for systems that